-- Clearances and Tolerances -
+- Clearances, Tolerances and Other Errors -

 Misused Terms and Misunderstood Concepts

-The misuse of the terms "clearance" and "tolerance" in contemporary technical writing appears to be an increasingly frequent occurrance, which interferes with the clear communication of technical information.
+The misuse of the terms "clearance" and "tolerance" in contemporary technical writing appears to be an increasingly frequent occurrence, which interferes with the clear communication of technical information.
 (For further evidence of our deficient and degenerating education system, see BELOW.)

 "Writers" who should know better often treat these two terms as if they refer to the same concept, and as if they are therefore interchangeable.
 More than a few of these writers blather on with self-bestowed authority, while perpetuating manifest technical and grammatical errors.
 This short page is an attempt to clarify, within the context of mechanisms and manufacturing, the meaning of the two terms "clearance" and "tolerance" and the obvious differences between them.